Linuxfabrik/monitoring-plugins/check-plugins/podman-info/README.md

                    [--user USER]

-Displays system-wide Podman information including container counts, image count, storage driver, runtime version, available CPUs, and total memory.
-Also monitors the Podman daemon stderr for warnings and errors.
-Individual stderr lines can be filtered out with --ignore (e.g. benign cgroup warnings on rootless hosts).
+Displays system-wide Podman information including container counts, image count, storage driver, logging driver, number of search registries, runtime version, available CPUs, and total memory.
+Alerts on the warnings and errors Podman writes while answering.
+Individual lines can be filtered out with --ignore (e.g. benign cgroup warnings on rootless hosts).
 For Docker, use the docker-info check instead.
 Requires root or sudo.

 options:
   -h, --help       show this help message and exit